agentplug/research-agent/docs/.implementation_design/phase_2/phase_2_implementation.md

 1. analysis: What information has been gathered so far, what's missing, and what are the next steps
 2. is_complete: Whether the research is complete based on the mode requirements
 3. selected_tools: List of tools to use for this round (empty list if no tools needed)
+4. follow_up_queries: List of specific queries to use with the selected tools (empty list if no tools needed)

 For is_complete, consider:
 - For instant research: Is there a quick, direct answer available?